 Another good place to start to learn about his images is The Portfolios of Ansel Adams.
 It has seven portfolios of Adams’ work, each one with 10 or more individual prints.
 It makes an excellent introduction.
 I also highly recommend Examples: The Making of Forty Photographs, Yosemite and the High Sierra, and The Grand Canyon and the Southwest.
-Yosemite and the Range of Light is getter harder to find but click on the link and you can find a copy at Amazon’s used book market place.
+Yosemite and the Range of Light is getting harder to find but try the link in the Ansel Adam;s section of my photography sttore and you can might a copy at Amazon’s used book market place.

 For the biggest collection of Adams’ work, get Ansel Adams: 400 Photographs which was put together by Stillman.
 A beautifully reproduced coffee table book with one photo per page.
 It is a book to leaf through and savor.